Work and Study In Australia

 Temporary Skill Shortage visa (subclass 482)

 The requirements to work in Australia depend on the occupation.
 In some occupations, these requirements must be met before you start working, and may be required by law.
-Meeting these requirements is usually a separate process to applying for a job.
+Meeting these requirements is usually a separate process from applying for a job.
 In all occupations, the employer decides who they will employ.

-Skilled Employer Sponsored Regional (provisional) visa (subclass 494)
+Skilled Employer-Sponsored Regional (provisional) visa (subclass 494)